Sim4n6/plasoWiki/Dependencies---Ubuntu.md

 The [GIFT PPA](https://launchpad.net/~gift), pun intended, contains the necessary packages for running plaso.
 The GIFT PPA provides the following tracks:

-* Stable; track intended for the "packaged release" of plaso and dependencies;
+* Release; track intended for the "packaged release" of plaso and dependencies;
 * Bleeding Edge (or Development); track intended for the "development release" of plaso;
 * Testing; track intended for testing newly created packages.